-Deepen your level of assistance to vulnerable populations and prepare to take on leadership roles in social work with the Master of Social Work (MSW) degree at Sacred Heart University (SHU).
-Accredited by the Council on Social Work Education (CSWE), this online MSW degree prepares you for generalist and specialized practice with clients who present varying challenges - in less than 3 and a half years.
+Deepen your level of practice with vulnerable populations and prepare to take on advanced practice roles in social work with the Master of Social Work (MSW) degree at Sacred Heart University (SHU).
+Accredited by the Council on Social Work Education (CSWE), this online MSW degree prepares you for practice with clients who present varying challenges—in less than three and a half years.

-The program offers concentrations in direct clinical practice or direct community practice, but integrates components of both in each specialization.
-This allows you to expand your work in social service and responsibility with advanced, comprehensive knowledge.
+The program offers concentrations in direct clinical practice or direct community practice but integrates components of both in each specialization.
+This allows you to expand your work in social service with advanced, comprehensive knowledge.

 Earn Your MSW Degree in 20 Months With Advanced Standing Program

 Master of Social Work Curriculum

-The MSW program is also delivered in an on-campus format with regular meeting sessions at our main campus in Fairfield, CT.
+The MSW program is also delivered in an on-campus format with regular meeting sessions at our main campus in Fairfield, Conn.
 On-campus coursework is available in a part-time or full-time format.
 Please visit us here to learn more.

-The duration of the MSW degree is a little over 3 years, which consists of 60 credit hours and offers a concentration in Direct Community Practice or Direct Clinical Practice, integrating components of both in each specialization.
+The duration of the MSW degree is a little over three years, which consists of 60 credit hours and offers a concentration in Direct Community Practice or Direct Clinical Practice, integrating components of both in each specialization.

-Students will be required to complete 1,100 hours of field practice in order to graduate–after which they may sit for their Licensed Master of Social Work exam in Connecticut.
+Students will be required to complete a minimum of 1,100 hours of field practice in order to graduate—after which they may sit for their Licensed Master of Social Work exam in Connecticut.
 Students are responsible for understanding the licensing requirements in the state in which they plan to practice.

-Completion of your MSW Degree at SHU qualifies you to take the licensing exams that certify you for industry excellence.
-Immediately after graduation, you can sit for the Licensed Master of Social Work and start to earn hours towards your clinical practice license (LCSW).
-You’ll be well prepared to step into leadership roles that extend beyond your current level of assistance and help clients overcome their personal challenges, cope with situational circumstances, and achieve a healthy state of mind.
+Completion of your MSW Degree at SHU qualifies you to take the licensing exams that certify you for social work practice excellence.
+Immediately after graduation, you can sit for the Licensed Master of Social Work and start to earn hours toward your clinical practice license (LCSW) in Connecticut.* You'll be well prepared to step into leadership roles that extend beyond your current level of practice and help clients overcome their personal challenges, cope with situational circumstances, and achieve a healthy state of mind.